History Banner Image

 In recognition of the Bicentennial year of 1976, the Library compiled a retrospective booklet covering its previous 122 years, similar to the one written in 1905 for its 50th anniversary.
 The Library also participated in the Labor Day Bicentennial celebration at the Groton Fair with an exhibit created by the Friends.
 A special exhibit in the Library was a diorama representing Groton in the 1700s, created, designed, and built by fifth and sixth grade students at the Prescott School.

 In 1979, the Library began offering library cards to non-resident borrowers throughout the state.
-Non-resident borrowing now accounts for over 18% of the Library’s total circulation.
+Non-resident borrowing generally accounts for about 20% of the Library’s total circulation.

 • The Building Expands